csoeller/pyme-install-docs/Installing PYME on py3 - Soellerlab version.md

 STEP 5: Small fixes to correct conda issues

-PART 5A: Attempt to install scikit-dev
+PART 5A: Attempt to install scikit-image

+**Update**: scikit-image seems to install ok with conda and Python 3.7.
+So should *not* currently be needed.

 Next, try installing the scikit-image package.
 Ok if this succeeds, not fatal if not.
-Again, type in the anaconda prompt window:
+Again, type in the terminal window:

     conda install scikit-image